wolfnhk20/GenXsys_tasks/task-1-user-management-api/README.md

 A simple and clean **Spring Boot REST API** that manages user data with full CRUD operations.
 Built using **MVC architecture**, **DTOs**, **validation**, and **JSON file persistence** (no external database needed).
-Perfect for learning backend development and demonstrating clean code structure in internships or portfolio projects.

 ---